 Studies of person memory in naturalistic settings have emphasized two memory targets: others (Lindsay, Ross, Read, & Toglia, 2007) and the self (Beike, Lampinen, & Behrend, 2004; Conway, 2005).
 Remarkably, although these two facets of person memory share issues, processes, and putative mental structures (Skowronski, McCarthy, & Wells, 2013), there has been little real-world memory research that compares directly patterns in memory for others to patterns in memory for the self.
 There is reason to maintain that these patterns differ.
 One domain of difference is likely to be the relation between event valence and event recall.

 Several theories converge on the hypothesis that self-memory in naturalistic environments is characterized by a positivity bias among healthy adults.
 For example, Freud (1953-1974; Vol. 14, pp. 143–158; Vol. 23, pp. 3–137) proposed that defense mechanisms, some conscious, some unconscious, worked to inhibit recall of negative relative to positive events, particularly when the negative events posed a high self-threat.
 The hypothesis that a positivity bias can emerge in autobiographical memory also resonates with contemporary thinking about the self.
 The powerful motives of self-enhancement and self-protection, as well as both cognitive and motivational tendencies toward self-consistency, are likely to promote recall of positive autobiographical memories and to diminish recall of negative autobiographical memories (Alicke & Sedikides, 2009; Libby & Eibach, 2007; Sedikides & Strube, 1997).
 Positivity biases in memory may also occur as a function of self-regulation or emotion-regulation strivings.
 For example, older adults are more likely to evince a positivity bias in memory than younger ones, and this difference may be a consequence of older adults’ enhanced tendency to use autobiographical memory for emotion regulation (Mather & Carstensen, 2005; also see: Skowronski 2011; Walker & Skowronski, 2013).
 Note that evidence of this positivity effect also emerges in research in which the content of behaviors is highly controlled.
-For example, laboratory studies on the phenomenon of mnemic neglect are often interpreted as showing that memory for important negative behaviors that are relevant to the self is impaired relative to memory for important positive behaviors that are relevant to the self (Sedikides & Green, 2009; Sedikides, Green, Saunders, Skowronski, & Zengel, in press).
+For example, laboratory studies on the phenomenon of mnemic neglect are often interpreted as showing that memory for important negative behaviors that are relevant to the self is impaired relative to memory for important positive behaviors that are relevant to the self (Sedikides & Green, 2009; Sedikides, Green, Saunders, Skowronski, & Zengel, 2016).

 In contrast, some theorizing suggests that, when remembering information about others and all else being equal, negative information ought to be better recalled than positive information (Skowronski & Carlston, 1987).
 One perspective comes from the observation that negative behavior is normatively unexpected.
 That is, people generally are met with positive behaviors from others, so, when they encounter negative behaviors, they find them surprising.
 Such surprise can lead to cognitive processing that is likely to produce heightened recall (Chang & Sanfey, 2009; Sherman & Frost, 2000).
 A similar mechanism favoring enhanced memory for the negative behavior of others comes from a perspective that relies on expectations about peoples’ traits.
 Perceivers expect others to possess mostly positive traits (Rothbart & Park, 1986), so behaviors that contradict such traits are especially surprising.
 This kind of surprise can also lead to cognitive processing that is likely to produce heightened recall.
 Indeed, as illustrated by the incongruency effect in person memory (Skowronski et al., 2013), information that is incongruent with expectancies about a person is often well recalled.
 In theory, under some circumstances, such incongruency can promote recall for negative information about others (Ybarra & Stephan, 1996).